VeronicaGlez/Disocactus_transcriptome/presentations/Disocactus_project.md

 #### 1. Material colection

-Three differente developmental stages of flower buds of *D. speciosus* and *D. eichlamii* were colected from plants of the Epiphytic Cacti Colection of the Botanical garden at UNAM and from Reserva Ecologica del Pedregal de San Ángel.
+Flower buds of three differente developmental stages of *D. speciosus* and *D. eichlamii* were colected from plants of the Epiphytic Cacti Colection of the Botanical garden at UNAM and from Reserva Ecologica del Pedregal de San Ángel.

 ![material](material.jpg)

+**Fig. 3**.
+Material colected for the studie.